Find Affordable College Courses

 Master’s Degrees in Education/Teaching of Individuals with Vision Impairments Including Blindness

 A master's degree in education/teaching of individuals with vision impairments is offered at 11 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 22% were students from underrepresented racial-ethnic groups.
-Also, 1.0% of education/teaching of individuals with vision impairments graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 11% were students from underrepresented racial-ethnic groups.

 Education Levels of Education/Teaching of Individuals with Vision Impairments Majors

-During the 2020-2021 academic year, 96 students earned their master's degree in education/teaching of individuals with vision impairments.
+During the most recent year for which data is available, 108 people earned their master's degree in education/teaching of individuals with vision impairments.
 This earns it the #72 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in education/teaching of individuals with vision impairments at each degree level.